KDE/documentation-develop-kde-org/source/components/editing/checkbox.rst

         Using two radio buttons removes the need to guess.

--  For more than five options, use either a :doc:`list view <list>` or the :doc:`dual-list pattern <duallist>` in case of multiple selections.
+-  For more than five options, use either a :doc:`list view <list>` or the :doc:`dual-list pattern </patterns/content/duallist>` in case of multiple selections.
 -  Do not use the selection to perform commands.

 .. container:: flex